 The Iguana Research and Breeding Station (IRBS), a short walk away from Utila Town’s main road, plays a crucial role in the conservation of the endemic island’s iguana species Ctenosaura bakeri, called ‘Swamper’ or Wishiwilli’.

 The IRBS efforts are focused upon understanding the natural history of the Swamper with different scientific research.
-A breeding program supports the population in the mangroves; more than 2,000 hatchlings were already breaded and released.
-The IRBS also have an environmental education program in the schools of Utila and support a sustainable development and tourism.
+A breeding program supports the population in the mangroves; more than 2,000 hatchlings were already bred and released.
+The IRBS also have an environmental education program in the schools of Utila and support sustainable development and tourism.

 Much of the work in Utila is undertaken by volunteers from all over the world who have joined the Volunteers Program.
 Visitors to the station are given a full tour explaining the habits of this endangered species, as well as getting an overview of general Utilian wildlife.
 You will have opportunity to see the Swamper in different ages as well as the Highlander Iguana and the Green Iguana.

-evolutionary phase, and the results now allows the IRBS to become a project of a Non Governmental Organization legally recognized by the Honduran Government as the Fundación Islas de la Bahía (FIB), a private non-profit organization, with no political ties and which is regulated by Honduran law.
-The most important function of the FIB is to contribute with the national efforts of Honduras in order to achieve the human sustainable development.
+In 2007, the IRBS started a systemic and planned change seeking autonomy.
+Many strategies were adopted and the results have allowed the IRBS to become a project of a Non Governmental Organization legally recognized by the Honduran Government as the Fundación Islas de la Bahía (FIB), a private non-profit organization, with no political ties and which is regulated by Honduran law.
+The most important function of the FIB is a national effort to achieve sustainable development.

 Whale Shark and Oceanic Research Centre (WSORC)